-Climate impacts do not respect partisan boundaries, with Republican and Democratic congressional districts hit roughly evenly by 2040: Republican congressional districts will incur \$224 billion in seawall costs, while Democratic congressional districts will incur \$192 billion.
-There are 71 districts facing more than \$1 billion in seawall expenses by 2040: seven of the top 10 and 24 of the top 40 are currently represented by Republicans.
-Overall, 100 are represented by Democrats and 371 are represented by Republicans.
-Though Republican congressional districts make up only 27% of the congressional districts that will incur costs by 2040, they account for 54% of the total national cost.
+Climate impacts do not respect partisan boundaries, with Republican and Democratic congressional districts hit roughly evenly by 2040.
+Overall, Republican congressional districts will incur \$224 billion in seawall costs, while Democratic congressional districts will incur \$192 billion.
+Republicans, however, represent a disproportionate number of districts facing the highest costs.
+Of the 71 districts facing more than \$1 billion in seawall expenses by 2040, seven of the top 10 and 24 of the top 40 are Republican.
+Of the 137 impacted congressional districts, 100 are represented by Democrats and 371 are represented by Republicans.